BioShock Infinite: Sales

 In its first week of release, BioShock Infinite was the best-selling game on Steam's digital Top 10 PC Charts.
 In the United States, BioShock Infinite was the top-selling console game for March 2013, with more than 878,000 units sold; these figures do not include digital sales such as through Steam.
-Take-Two Interactive reported that the game had shipped 3.7 million copies to retail by their May 2013 financial report, and surpassed 4 million in late July.
-According to Take-Two Interactive, the game has sold more than 6 million copies as of May 2014, and 11 million a year later.

 During the first week of sales in the United Kingdom, BioShock Infinite debuted as the number one selling PC game, and the best-selling game on all available formats, topping the UK PC Retail Sales and the UK All Formats video games charts.
-In the game's opening week in the UK, its Xbox 360 version ranked No. 1, PlayStation 3 version ranked No. 2, and the PC version ranked No. 9 in the UK Individual Formats video games charts, due to 64 percent of its sales being on the Xbox 360, 31 percent on the PlayStation 3, and 5 percent on PC.
-As of April 2, 2013, it is currently the second biggest launch of 2013 in the UK after Tomb Raider, and is the biggest UK game launch in the BioShock franchise's history with approximately 9000 more sales than BioShock 2.
-During the game's second week in the UK, despite a 75 percent drop in sales, BioShock Infinite maintained its lead in the UK All Formats charts.
-In its third week, Infinite became the first 2013 game to top the UK charts for three weeks in a row.
+It was the second biggest launch of 2013 in the UK after Tomb Raider, and was the biggest UK game launch in the BioShock franchise.
+BioShock Infinite became the first 2013 game to top the UK charts for three weeks in a row.

+Take-Two Interactive reported that the game had sold 4 million copies by July 2013.
+The game has sold an additional 2 million copies by May 2014, and had sold a total of 11 million copies a year later.